-WWW.LOUISVILLE-INSTITUTE.ORG APPLICATION DEADLINE: OCTOBER 1

-AWARDS ANNOUNCED: JANUARY 1
+APPLY ONLINE: WWW.LOUISVILLE-INSTITUTE.ORG APPLICATION DEADLINE: OCTOBER 1 AWARDS ANNOUNCED: JANUARY 1

-AM I ELIGIBLE TO APPLY?
+2022-23 Project Grant for Researchers AM I ELIGIBLE TO APPLY?

 Eligibility

 The Project Grant for Researchers program is open to both academic and pastoral leaders based in the United States or Canada.
 While pastoral leaders are eligible to apply to the PGR program, their proposals will likely be more competitive in the Pastoral Study Project program.